enthyp/actor-gossip/README.md

 # actor-gossip
-Simple distributed chat server built on Akka Clustering.
+Simple distributed chat server built with Akka Clustering.
 A client with GUI included.